Zero Emission Vehicle Infrastructure Program – Before you apply

 Get your Application Package!

-By completing the Application Package Request Form, you will automatically receive the Applicant's Guide and the Application Form.
+By completing the Application Package Request Form, you will automatically receive the Applicant's Guide, the Application Form (Word and Excel documents) and the template letters.

 - The Project must: